adpozuelo/GCMC/README.md

 ==========

 <p> Two versions of GPU's memory developments are supplied: shared and not shared memory. </p>
+<p> By default GCMC is configured to use shared memory and 128 GPU's threads per block. </p>
-<p> Next table shows several tests which are been made with both options </p>
+<p> Next table shows several tests which are been made with both options. </p>

 <p>
 MonteCarlo NVT Lennard Jones<br>